WishfulThinking/hexbot/README.md

 `!finaltime h:mm:ss.mmm`

 Ends a round of betting with a run time of h:mm:ss.mmm.
-The winners are be displayed.
+The winners are displayed.

 `!winners`

 Displays the top 5 scorers.
-Score is based on accuracy and how early they bet
+Score is based on accuracy and the earliness of the bet.

 `!betcount`